zalando/expan/docs/glossary.rst

 Per-entity ratio vs. ratio of totals
 ------------------------------------

-There are two different definitions of a ratio metric (think of e.g. conversion rate, which is the ratio between the number of orders and the number of visits): 1) one that is based on the entity level or 2) ratio between the total sums, and **ExpAn** supports both of them.
+There are two different definitions of a ratio metric (think of e.g. conversion rate, which is the ratio between the number of orders and the number of visits): 1) one that is based on the entity level or 2) ratio between the total sums.

 In a nutshell, one can reweight the individual **per-entity ratio** to calculate the **ratio of totals**.
 This enables to use the existing ``statistics.delta()`` function to calculate both ratio statistics (either using normal assumtion or bootstraping).